 Scenic Coastal Train JourneyRide the Train de Charlevoix along the St. Lawrence River and wooded Laurentian foothills from charming Baie-Saint-Paul to La Malbaie

 Most tours to Quebec focus on its cities (and our trip starts and ends in Quebec City, whose 400-year-old French colonial Old Town is certainly beguiling) as part of a much wider swing through Eastern Canada, usually including Toronto, Ottawa, etc. For the nature traveler, however, Quebec’s greatest treasures lie in less civilized realms.
-And there’s no lovelier time than autumn to discover them...as only Nat Hab will show you!
+And there’s no one better than Nat Hab to show them to you!

 An International Journey…Just Over the Border